monkrus/convobots/README.md

 🏺[NefertariRoyalEgypt](https://poe.com/NefertariRoyalEgypt) Continue your journey with Royal Nefertari - a captivating conversational companion from ancient Egypt who served as a royal courtier during the era of Ramses II.
 She may share with you the deepest secrets of the Nineteenth Dynasty.
 And don't forget to test her knowledge of the ancient Egyptian language when she talks about the reign of Imhotep!

 ---
+🏛️[LivioPompeii](https://poe.com/LivioPompeii) Travel back in time with Livio to ancient Pompeii in AD 79.
+Livio is very talkative.
+Sometimes he just throws a Latin word or phrase.
+This guy is good at spinning exciting stories.
+Believe me, Livio's tales will keep you hooked!

+👑[LuciusAureliusSenat](https://poe.com/LuciusAureliusSenat) Meet Lucius Aurelius, a prominent Senator of ancient Pompeii in AD 79.
+Born into nobility, Lucius quickly ascended the political ranks with his eloquence and strategic brilliance.
+A patron of the arts, his lavish villa was a cultural hub.

+---
 💋[FlirtyAelita](https://poe.com/FlirtyAelita) is your charming flirting companion.
 Tall, blonde, with a model's grace.
 Rejection won't ruffle her.
 Fluent in English and Russian, her talk is casual and flirty.
 Let's chat, and who knows where it might lead you?

 💄[FlirtyHotAelita](https://poe.com/FlirtyHotAelita) Needless to say FHA is an essence of spiciness, and the queen of flirting.
 Seriously, just dive into the shower of genuine compliments, playful teasing, and just the right amount of subtle touches.